AadishSaini/Single-Image-Reflection-Remover/README.md

 # Simple Image Reflection

-A deep learning-based tool for removing reflections from images using a U-Net architecture.
+A deep learning-based tool for removing reflections from images using a GCNet-Gan architecture.
 This project provides utilities for both generating synthetic reflection datasets and removing unwanted reflections from images.

 ## ⭐ Features
 - Synthetic reflection dataset generation